11 Cheaper Alternatives to Europe’s Most Expensive Cities

 Kraków is rich with classic European attributes, from its castles, towers, and palaces to its town squares and cathedrals.
 Even a mere stroll through its compact city centre will leave your eyes wide as you take in the overwhelming rich history around you.
 The city is ideal for tourists looking to escape massive crowds while still enjoying top-notch architecture and being immersed in a new culture.
 It helps that the prices are incredibly low as well.
 For a hip environment, be sure to escape the main square and check out Tytano.
 This old tobacco factory is filled with old production halls and offices that have been transformed into bars, restaurants, and clubs.
 Cheap and delicious eats for vegans can be found at Veganic, with main courses like beetroot falafel burgers.

 Another all-in-one spot to stop is Bunkier Café, which is attached to the Bunkier Sztuki Gallery of Contemporary Art, where many fascinating exhibits take place.
 The café is situated in the middle of the Planty Garden Ring, with transparent walls that are open in warm weather and lowered when it’s cooler.
 For a menu of authentic Polish ingredients prepared with French techniques, dine at Restauracja Wentzl, which sits in the middle of Old Town with Gothic, Renaissance, and Baroque architectural sites all around.
-With posh rooms and suites in a landmark 19th-century palace available for just $110 a night, it’s hard to beat the Grand Hotel Kraków.
+With posh rooms and suites in a landmark 19th-century palace, it’s hard to beat the Grand Hotel Kraków.

 These are the world’s most underrated food destinations.